 I was trying to think up something to make for St. Patrick’s day that would be green, but not weird (because you know some of those dyed green dishes just look gross), and I didn’t want to do corned beef and cabbage, so I needed to find something different.
 I had a few avocados left from a salad I had made, and they just so happen to be green.
-I decided to make enchiladas, and I was incredibly hesitant.
+I decided to make Avocado Enchiladas, and I was incredibly hesitant.
 I needed these to be well balanced and flavorful.
 I decided to go the cool and spicy route and we LOVED them.

 I love that these enchiladas work well as a vegetarian dish, but you could, of course, go crazy and throw chicken or steak in.
 You better believe that I’ll be trying it and I’ll make sure to post my results.

 I’m not a big fan of spicy.
 In fact, I’m a whimp when it comes to spicy through and through, but the pepper jack cheese from Tillamook is lovely.
 It’s creamy and melts beautifully, but the best part is the flavor.
 It has a little kick to it, but because the flavor is so delicious you can’t help but love it.

 - 3 Large Ripe, but firm California Avocados

 - ¼ Cup Lime Juice

 - Tillamook Pepperjack Cheese, grated

 - Using a knife, slice all the way around the avocado from top to bottom.
 Separate the two halves and remove the pit (I do this by holding the avocado in one hand, and carefully hitting the pit with my knife blade.
 The blade sticks and I give a little twist to remove the pit).
 Using a paring knife, slice the meat of the avocado from top to bottom and side to side to create chunks of avocado.
 Use a spoon to remove all of the avocado.

 - In a bowl, whisk together the cilantro, garlic, cumin, honey, and lime juice.
 Add the avocado and toss gently.